MeghaGajbhiye/UnstructuredDataset-Workshop/Intro.md

-# Unstructured datasets in Autonomous Database
+# Unstructured Datasets in Autonomous Database

 Welcome to the Unstructured datasets in Autonomous Database workshop.
 This workshop will walk you through the process of handling various unstructured datasets in Autonomous Database.

 ## Objectives

+- Login to your Oracle Cloud Account.
-- Create Autonomous Data Warehouse Cloud Service (ADWC) instance.
+- Create Autonomous Data Warehouse cloud service.
-- Create a user in Oracle Machine Learning and login to it.
+- We will also create a user in Oracle Machine Learning (OML).
+We will then upload the dataset in Object Storage and will import the notebook in OML.
-- Use Object Storage to store dump files (.dmp) and import into the ADWC environment from it.
-- Upload UnstructuredDataset Notebook in OML
-- Handle CSV dataset in Autonomous Database
+- Create a User Credential in Autonomous Database through Notebook.
-- Handle JSON dataset in Autonomous Database
+- Create an External table in Autonomous Database from JSON dump file.
+- Create an internal table with a JSON column with an ”is json” check constraint.
+Oracle recommends that you use an is_json check constraint to ensure that column values are valid JSON instances.
+- Insert JSON data from the external table into the column of internal table, and
+- Query the JSON data.
+- Partition the table.

 ## Required Artifacts